Nguyễn Văn Cốc: Early life

 On June 18, 1969, Nguyễn Văn Cốc was awarded a Huy Hiệu medal for each of his nine kills.
 The end of Operation Rolling Thunder on 31 October 1968 removed him from the opportunity for further air combat.
 In early 1970, Nguyễn Văn Cốc was transferred from operational duties to a training academy so that his valuable combat experience could be put to use in training new pilots.
 Among the pilots he trained was Nguyen Duc Soat.

 After the war, Nguyễn Văn Cốc remained with the Vietnamese People's Air Force, retiring with the rank of Chief Inspector in 2002 after declining health.

 Air combat victories

 Nine air-to-air combat kills of United States aircraft and two AQM-34 Firebee/Lightning Bug UAV kills were credited to him during the Vietnam War.
 Of these, seven aircraft and two UAV have currently been acknowledged by the United States Air Force.
-While sometimes U.S. forces may have attributed aircraft losses to surface-to-air missiles, since it was considered "less embarrassing", there was often doubt about cause of the loss.
 Coc also claimed an F-4 Phantom and F-105 Thunderchief in November and 17 December 1967 but there are no corresponding American losses stated.

 The following kills, while flying the MiG-21, have been credited to Van Coc by the VPAF (aka NVAF):